kingsdigitallab/gssn-django/README.md

 ## Wagtail
 In order to access Wagtail, you might need to create a superuser account.
-To do so run this in the virtual environment: `./manage.py createsuperuser` and follow the instructions in the terminal.
+To do so, run this in the virtual environment: `./manage.py createsuperuser` and follow the instructions in the terminal.

 Last few steps to actually get the site running: